abdoha00/AIDS-Virus-Infection-Prediction-using-ml/README.md

 cd80: CD8 at baseline
 cd820: CD8 at 20+/-5 weeks
 infected: Is infected with AIDS (0=No, 1=Yes)
+Code
+The code provided in this repository implements logistic regression models for predicting AIDS virus infection based on the dataset provided.
+The code is written in Python and uses libraries such as Pandas, NumPy, Seaborn, Matplotlib, and scikit-learn for data manipulation, visualization, and modeling.

 Usage
-You can use this dataset for various purposes including:

-Predictive modeling to predict AIDS virus infection based on patient attributes.
-Exploratory data analysis to understand the relationships between different attributes and AIDS virus infection.
-Research purposes in the field of healthcare analytics and epidemiology.
+To run the code:

+Clone this repository to your local machine.
+Install the required dependencies by running pip install -r requirements.txt.
+Run the aids_virus_infection_prediction.py script.